LoreKeeperKen/PingLog/README.md

 ## Behaviour

+### Execute From Command Prompt

-The IP/URL can be passed as the first argument, entered at the IP/URL prompt, or no IP/URL can <br>
+The IP/URL can be passed as an argument when ping log is call in the command prompt.
+Any standard ping options will be ignored by pinglog.

-be entered when prompted and the default IP 8.8.8.8 will be used.
+### Execute by Double Click Batch File

+When executed byng double clicking pinglog will prompt the user for an IP/URL, if no IP/URL is entered pinglog will use the default IP.

+###Logging

 The log file is date and timestamped.
 And each ping reply is timestamped.

+No statistics are displayed or logged, only the ping replies.

 ### Console Window